 Storage: Let the dish cool completely, then transfer to an airtight container.
 Refrigerate for up to 3 days.

-Freezing: This dish is freezable, although the texture of the dumplings may alter slightly.
-Freeze in an airtight container, up to 2 months.
-Defrost overnight in the fridge before reheating.
+Freezing: The dish is freezable, though the texture of the dumplings may change a bit.
+Freeze in an airtight container, 1 to 2 months.
+Defrost in the fridge overnight and reheat.

-Reheat: Reheat on the stovetop, over medium-low heat, stirring occasionally, until heated through.
-If it soaked up too much liquid during storage, add a splash of broth or water.
+Reheat: Heat on the stove, over medium-low heat, stirring occasionally, until heated through.
+If it absorbed too much liquid during storage, add a splash of broth, or water.

 Recipe Variations:

-Herbed dumplings: Stir fresh or dried herbs such as thyme, parsley or rosemary directly into the dumpling dough for added flavor.
+Herbed Dumplings: Increase the flavor by working in fresh or dried herbs — think thyme, parsley or rosemary right into the dumpling dough.

-Vegetables Add diced carrots, peas or even mushrooms to the broth for extra texture and nutrients.
+Vegetables: Add diced carrots, peas or even mushrooms to broth, for flavor, texture and nutrients.

-Spicy Chicken and Dumplings: For added kick, stir in a pinch of cayenne or red pepper flakes to the broth, if you don’t mind a little heat.
+Spicy Chicken and Dumplings: For some heat, stir a few shakes of cayenne or crushed red pepper flakes into the broth, if you can handle the heat.

-Time-Saving Rotisserie Chicken Shortcut: Use shredded rotisserie chicken instead of cooking chicken breasts for an even speedier option.
+Time-Saving Rotisserie Chicken Shortcut: To really save time, use shredded rotisserie chicken instead of cooking chicken breasts.

 Conclusion: